Graph-Native Normalization: Redundancies in Labeled Property Graphs

-Similarly, we define $Q$-GN-BCNF as follows: \begin{definition}[$Q$-GN-BCNF] A graph $G$ is in \emph{GN-BCNF} with respect to a GN-Schema $\Sigma$ if whenever $\Sigma\models Q::X\determ Y$, then $X$ is a superkey for $\attr(Q)$, or $Q::X\determ Y$ is trivial. \end{definition}
+Similarly, we define $Q$-GN-BCNF as follows: \begin{definition}[$Q$-GN-BCNF] A graph $G$ is in \emph{$Q$-GN-BCNF} with respect to a GN-Schema $\Sigma$ if whenever $\Sigma\models Q::X\determ Y$, then $X$ is a superkey for $\attr(Q)$, or $Q::X\determ Y$ is trivial. \end{definition}

 These are direct adaptations of the well-known relational normal forms to the setting with \acp{lpg} and \acp{gnfd}.
-Furthermore, they generalize the $L{:}P$ normal forms defined in \cite{skavantzos_third_2025}: there the scope $Q$ is a node pattern, and all dependencies in $\Sigma$ are within-node dependencies.
+Furthermore, they generalize the $L{:}P$ normal forms of~\cite{skavantzos_third_2025}, which use node patterns for $Q$ and strictly within-node dependencies in $\Sigma$.

 Ultimately, we want to define a normal form for a GN-Schema without specifying a particular scope $Q$.
-In particular, we want the a graph with a GN-Schema $\setOfDeps$ to be in $Q$-GN-3NF or $Q$-GN-BCNF for every $Q$. \begin{definition}[GN-3NF and GN-BCNF] We say that a graph $G$ is in GN-BCNF (resp.
-3NF) with respect to a GN-Schema $\setOfDeps$ if, for every $Q$, it is in $Q$-GN-BCNF (resp.
+In particular, we want a graph with a GN-Schema $\setOfDeps$ to be in $Q$-GN-3NF or $Q$-GN-BCNF for every $Q$ present in the dependencies of $\setOfDeps$. \begin{definition}[GN-3NF and GN-BCNF] A graph $G$ is in GN-BCNF (resp.
+3NF) with respect to a GN-Schema $\setOfDeps$ if, for every $Q$ present in the dependencies of $\setOfDeps$, it is in $Q$-GN-BCNF (resp.
 3NF). \end{definition} Transforming a graph $G$ that satisfies a schema $\Sigma$ into a graph~$G'$ s.t. it satisfies $\Sigma'$, which is in GN-BCNF (or 3NF), is the process of \emph{graph-native normalization}.
 We say a graph (schema) is in \acf{gnnf} if it is either in GN-3NF or GN-BCNF.